iqb-berlin/verona-player-dan/readme.md

 # Tech

 The IQB Unit Authoring Tool and the IQB Unit Player share most of their code with each other.
 They are both programmed in Typescript, with a bit of HTML and CSS added to package everything neatly.
-The entry point for the IQB Unit Authoring Tool bundle is "src/typescriptCommonFiles/IQB_UnitAuthoring.ts" and for the IQB Unit Player bundle is "src/typescriptCommonFiles/IQB_UnitPlayer.ts".
+The entry point for the IQB Unit Authoring Tool bundle is "src/unitAuthoring/IQB_UnitAuthoring.ts".
+For the IQB Unit Player bundle, the entry point is "src/unitPlayer/IQB_UnitPlayer.ts".
 The .js bundles are generated using Webpack.
-Additional files needed for the build are located in "src/unitAuthoring" (for the Unit Authoring Tool) and in "src/unitPlayer" (for the Unit Player).
+Additional files needed for the build are located in "src/unitAuthoring" (for the Unit Authoring Tool), in "src/unitPlayer" (for the Unit Player) and in "src/typescriptCommonFiles" (source files used by both the Unit Authoring Tool and by the Unit Player).

 # Build